zero-stroke/zero-stroke/README.md

-### Hi there 👋 I like to code
+### Hi there 👋 I like to write cool programs
-The programs I made are usually related to finance.
 Python is usually what I use, but sometimes I use C or Java.
 Other than programming, I like economics, finance, nutrition, and movies.

 - 🔭 I’m currently working on building finance and economics tools